mohanr/mohanr.github.io/_posts/2024-10-01-CollaborativeEditorPatterns.md

 I will add some sections like this to explain the reason for experimenting with new paradigms.
 In many cases the code is too dense and will seem complicated when new techniques are introduced needlessly but Effect handlers are interesting to learn.
 Application though should be selective.
 There will be many usecases for these in the future.

-So the following is an experiment.
+So the following is an experiment in the sense that the code quality will be fixed only later.
+So, for example, global references are used to complete the code even though they are unnecessary.

 # Breaking paragraphs into lines